peet1719/natours/README.md

-This project is part of the udemy course "Advance CSS and Sass" by Jonas Schemedtman
+This project is part of the udemy course "Advance CSS and Sass" by Jonas Schmedtmann